 Programs & Curriculum, Bundles and Art Resources

 Our program packages and resources offer a perfect art program for Christian school, private schools, homeschools or in addition to public school as a supplement.
 View our Educational Products and Offerings HERE to purchase.
 We also have individual ebooks and ebook packages, a series of power points on the elements and principles of art, art history, and techniques in media that provide excellent and exciting lesson ideas.
-We encourage you to go to Rainbow Resources that carries our books and offer free lessons here.
+We encourage you to go to Rainbow Resources HERE where they carry our books and offer free lessons here.